blobo184/PhD/Paper_2/External_validation_US/README.md

 This directory contains all materials for US external validation study.

-The study predicts US Republican state-level vote share.
+The study predicts US Republican state-level vote share for even, 2:1 and 3:2:1 sample distributions.

 All scripts in code directory should be run in order.